sherobbedmyboots/malkoo/Training/docs/Review of Windows Scripting Technologies.md

 ![](images/Review%20of%20Windows%20Scripting%20Technologies/image043.png)<br><br>

 The most effective way to use this technique is not using an EXE on disk, but using a DLL with the same functionality that is reflectively loaded into a legitimate process.
-This technique was used by NCATS recently by using the `guidance.hta` file created with [Cactus Torch](https://github.com/mdsecactivebreach/CACTUSTORCH) to inject a Cobalt Strike Beacon into a legitimate `rundll32.exe` process.
-Once the Beacon is running in memory, it can download PowerShell modules such as [PowerView](https://github.com/PowerShellEmpire/PowerTools/tree/master/PowerView) and [PowerUp](https://github.com/PowerShellEmpire/PowerTools/tree/master/PowerUp) and run them without calling `powershell.exe` and without generating suspicious events in the Security logs and PowerShell Operational logs.

 We'll explore this technique in-depth next week.

 ## Summary